ELEMENTS OF DESIGN

 Tone is the property of colour.

-SHADE: A colour (hue) with black added.
+There are several terms in Tone SHADE: A colour (hue) with black added.
 This is why using a (black) pencil on paper(the 'colour') for rendering is referred to as SHADING

 TINT: A colour (hue) with white added